 The panchphoron I have used in the Panch Phoron Kaddu Sabzi is comprised of mustard seeds, methi/ fenugreek seeds, saunf/ fennel seeds, nigella/onion seeds/ kalaunji and cumin/ jeera seeds.
 Some recipes that I browsed use ajwain instead of onion seeds in the panchphoron, and, as is usual in India, there may be more variations of the basic blend.

-The panchphoron is a heady mix when you add it to oil, and it gives the plain pumpkin an exotic taste.
+These five spices are a heady mix when you add them to oil, and they give the plain pumpkin an exotic taste.
 I have further compounded the mustard effect by cooking in mustard oil, as is usual in much of Northern and Eastern India, as well as by adding yellow mustard powder to the gravy of pureed onion and tomato.

 This curry is meant to be mustardy, but if you are not too fond of the flavour, you can reduce the quantity of yellow mustard powder and even cook in sunflower or other mild vegetable oil instead of mustard oil.
 That would make the curry different from my panch phoron kaddu sabzi, but would be tasty all the same.

 The Shhhhh Cooking Secretly Challenge group is a Bloggers group on FB.
 Every month we decide a theme and the members are paired.
 The members of a pair suggests 2 ingredients which fit into the theme, to her partner.
 Each of us prepare our dish, making sure these 2 ingredients, that are now the secret ingredients, are included in the recipe.
 We then post a picture of the food we have made and all the other members try to guess the secret ingredients.

 My partner for the month, the talented blogger, Jagruti Dhanecha, gave me Pumpkin and Mustard as my secret ingredients, and hence my dish for the month: Panch Phoron Kaddu Sabzi.